-The proposal would cost an estimated \$17.2 billion over 10 years.
-Revenue would fall by more than \$60 billion in fiscal years 2009 and 2010.
+The proposal would cost an estimated \$947 million over 10 years.
+Revenue would fall by more than 4.7 billion in fiscal year 2009.
 The resulting reduction in the stock of losses that firms could deduct from future profits would yield revenue gains in later years, recouping most of the early revenue loss.
-As a result, the short-term stimulus effect is likely greater than the 10-year costs suggest.
+As a result, the short-term stimulus effect is likely greater than the 10-year costs suggest, although still very modest.